coopernurse/node-pool/README.md

                    max : maximum number of resources to create at any given time optional (default=1)
-                   min : minimum number of resources to keep in pool at any given time if this is set > max, the pool will silently set the min to factory.max - 1
+                   min : minimum number of resources to keep in pool at any given time if this is set >= max, the pool will silently set the min to factory.max - 1 (Note: min==max case is expected to change in v3 release) optional (default=0)
-                         optional (default=0)
            refreshIdle : boolean that specifies whether idle resources at or below the min threshold should be destroyed/re-created.  optional (default=true)